 What is an Instant Payout?

 If you're eligible for Instant Payouts, you can request available funds to be sent directly to your debit card.
+Studios in a paid ShootProof plan have access to Instant Payouts (this excludes studios in the Free Plan or still in their 14-day trial).
 Funds become available for Instant Payout 2 days earlier and are subject to a 1.5% fee (with a minimum of $1.50 per payout).
 The minimum payout amount is $5.